-While Metro Phoenix has traditionally done well when faced with uneconomic uncertainties not caused by the properties market, this doesn’t mean the same will hold for COVID-19.
+While Mesa, AZ has traditionally done well when faced with uneconomic uncertainties not caused by the properties market, this doesn’t mean the same will hold for COVID-19.

 It’s estimated that the COVID-19 may to a certain point have an impact on the Valley’s property market.
 The last few weeks have seen listings climb by as much as 20%.
 All signs point towards homeowners facing financial challenges looking for ways to enable them to offset their mortgage payments.
 Another reason for this is attributable to short-term rental owners lacking clients to sell to.